 This is a moving event and well worth attending if you find yourself in the Ypres around Remembrance Day.

-Further details should become available at Passchendaele Ceremony with Torchlight Parade
+Further details should become available at Passchendaele Commemoration and Torchlight Parade

 Image: Lt W. Rider-Rider.
 This photograph is © IWM CO 2252 from the collections of the IWM - Canadian stretcher bearers carrying a wounded soldier through the mud of the Ypres Salient, 1917.